aisdigital/AndroidChallenge/README.md

 ### Login Endpoint
  To do the login, you need to use these two endpoints, the first one will give you an auth-token, and you need to use this token on the second request to get the user info.

-- If you need to do a API call to login, use the following Endpoint:
+- If you need to do an API call to login, use the following Endpoint:

   POST
   The path is /auth